 "I was hungry and you gave me food."
 (Matthew 25:35)

-Our members and many community merchants donate food to our food shelf.
-Every Saturday, our volunteers distribute this food to needy persons who come to the church.
-Our Food Shelf has experienced marvelous growth.
-Each year, the Outreach Committee challenges us to provide financial and food support for the Food Shelf.
-Over the last years, the results have been as follows:
+Over the course of a year our members and many community merchants donate food to our food shelf.
+Every Saturday, our volunteers distribute this food to individuals who come to the church.
+Our Food Shelf has experienced growth to meet growing need.
+Each year, the Social Justice Steering Committee challenges us to provide financial and food support for the Food Shelf.
+Over the last years, the results for the March to End Hunger have been as follows:

 2008: 3,654 pounds and $6,365

 2010: 827 pounds and $6,604